About Quick Eval

 When a discussion submission is selected, the evaluator is taken to the Discussion Evaluation screen.
 Visit the Assess users in discussion threads topic for more information on evaluating discussions.

-Once evaluation of an individual submission is complete, click Back to Quick Eval to return to the Quick Eval list and continue evaluating.
+Once evaluation of an individual submission is complete, click Back to Quick Eval to return to the Quick Eval tool at the course level or org level, depending on where you launched it from, and continue evaluating.

 Quick Eval FAQs